opencv-java/opencv-java-tutorials/docs/source/05 - Camera Calibration.rst

 Saving Data
 -----------
-By clicking on the snapshot button we cal the ``takeSnapshot`` method.
+By clicking on the snapshot button we call the ``takeSnapshot`` method.
 Here we need to save the data (2D and 3D points)  if we did not make enough sample:

 .. code-block:: java